ansys/pyaedt/doc/source/Getting_started/Installation.rst

 Linux support
 ~~~~~~~~~~~~~

-PyAEDT works with CPython 3.7 through 3.10  in Linux in AEDT 2022 R2 and later.
+PyAEDT works with CPython 3.7 through 3.10 on Linux in AEDT 2022 R2 and later.
 However, you must set up the following environment variables:

 .. code::